Some stories don’t go the way you planned.

 I stood there staring at its cascading white spines for what felt like an age.
 It remains one of the most profound moments of my life.
 It felt as though the mushrooms were speaking to me.
 Not with words, but with possibility.
 For the first time in years, the direction ahead felt clear.

-That encounter sparked years of reading, research, cultivation and experimentation.
+That encounter in 2022 sparked years of reading, research, cultivation and experimentation.
 The deeper I went, the more fascinated I became.
 Fungi have quietly supported life on Earth for hundreds of millions of years, yet most of us barely notice them.

 We exist to reconnect people to fungi, to nature, and, perhaps, to themselves.